larryknaebelobsidian/kingdom/Proposition 171. This Kingdom is connected with the Baptism of the Holy Ghost and of Fire..md

 >For, in that day both body and soul shall experience this remarkable baptism of the Spirit; the body in the Spirit’s resurrecting, quickening, glorifying power (comp.
 Rom.
 8:11; 2 Cor.
 5:15; John 6:63; Eph.
 1:13, and 4:20; 1 Pet.
 3:18, etc.), and the soul in the Spirit’s conferring wisdom, knowledge, utterance, prophecy, miraculous gifts, etc.

+>it was something widely different from the ordinary operations of the Spirit given to form and develop Christian character,

+>it is most reasonable to anticipate, as holy men have predicted, an increase of measure, afar more extended manifestation of the Spirit’s almighty energy, etc.
+>Obs.
+5